-A Knitting Dictionary—The Letter B is the second in a series of posts that will eventually make up the Complete Knitting Dictionary a comprehensive knitter’s resource!
+A Knitting Dictionary—The Letter B is the second in a series of posts that will eventually make up the Complete Knitting Dictionary a comprehensive knitter’s resource of knitting words!

 This post contains affiliate links, if you purchase items through my links I earn a commission which allows me to continue sharing posts like these.